Our history

 1914

-Beginning in December 1914, the pastorate of the Cleveland Church was taken over by Rev. Michael Farc (1914-1939) who had as his motto of ministry.
-"Every soul is of value in the sight of God".Inspired by Rom.
-10:13.
-In this period the Romanian Baptist Church of Cleveland on 57th Street was built and in 1939 he moved as pastor to the Romanian Baptist Church of Aurora, Illinois.
+Beginning in December 1914, the pastorate of our church was taken over by Rev. Michael Farc (1914-1939), whose ministry motto was “Every soul is of value in the sight of God,” as inspired by Romans 10:13.
+During this period, the Romanian Baptist Church of Cleveland on 57 th Street was built.
+In 1939, Rev. Farc moved to become pastor of the Romanian Baptist Church of Aurora, Illinois.

 Mihai Farc (1914 - 1939)